Hands-on Activities for Continuous-Time Signals and Systems Courses

 - Subjects that you teach

-- an interactive discussion of how cognitive learning theory can provide insights into the sources of difficulty in CTSS courses
+- Monday Morning: an interactive discussion of how cognitive learning theory can provide insights into the sources of difficulty in CTSS and other conceptually difficult courses.

-- a hands-on experience with application-oriented analog-circuit-based laboratories that engage students and help them explain real-world experiences with CTSS concepts
+- Monday afternoon – Tuesday afternoon: a hands-on experience with application-oriented analog-circuit-based laboratories that engage students and help them explain real-world experiences with CTSS concepts.

-- an opportunity to begin developing your own hands-on activities
+- Tuesday afternoon – Wednesday noon: an opportunity to begin developing your own hands-on activities.

 Highly theoretical and mathematical courses in electrical and computer engineering (ECE) curricula have drop/failure rates that are significantly higher than other required ECE courses.
 According to historical data at Rose-Hulman, the introductory CTSS course is the most difficult ECE course that students encounter.
 Based on feedback received during previous offerings of this workshop, this situation is similar at many other schools.
 While many professors assert that the problem lies with the students’ inadequate mathematics preparation, we believe, and have evidence to suggest, that the problem is much more multifaceted than that.
 We have received NSF funding to better understand the students’ difficulties and determine effective methods to help students grasp the concepts.
 To help explore the difficulties and misconceptions that students face, we will spark an interactive discussion by presenting data from surveys, focus groups, student interviews, historical data, the CTSS concept inventory, and the Index of Learning Styles and also look at this data in relation to various theories of conceptual learning.
 To stimulate ideas on how to help students understand the material, attendees will perform hands-on application-oriented activities that we have found to be very effective learning opportunities for students.
 These activities provide real-world experiences that can only be understood by applying the CTSS concepts.
 All activities are based on analog-circuits in order to make them truly continuous time.
 A configurable analog-circuit platform, the Signals and Systems Exploration Platform (SSEP), was developed at Rose-Hulman in order to more quickly and easily set up the activities so that the focus could be on the CTSS concepts rather than building the circuits.
 All attendees will be given an opportunity to develop their own activities during the workshop and will receive one SSEP to take back to their host institution.